|Nìng xià 宁夏 'better summer'

 Ningxia is more formally known as the ‘Ningxia Hui Autonomous Region’, and so is not strictly a province of China; the designation reflects the high proportion (34%) of Hui people that make it ethnically diverse.
+Most Hui people are Muslims who moved in from Central Asia centuries ago.
+Ningxia is situated on the bend of the Yellow River (Huang He) as it heads north towards Mongolia.
 It was created in 1928 to govern a larger area (including parts of Mongolia) only to disappear in 1954 before re-creation in 1958.
-It is situated on the bend of the Yellow River (Huang He) as it heads north towards Mongolia.
 Apart from the waters of the river it is a dry and dusty place with thick loess deposits.

 The Great Wall marks its northern boundary, its southern border follows the Qingshui river basin.
 It is a poor province, only moderately industrialized; although the recent discovery of oil; coal and gas fields has brought rapid development in places.

 Settled as early as the Xia dynasty, Ningxia flourished as the Yellow River offered reliable irrigation as here the river is not so prone to flooding as it is further downstream.
 The Xintongxia Dam 青铜峡 and Qintong Gorge (1968) hydro-electric dams on the Yellow River have helped to control river flow and generate electricity.